 At nightfall, Centro is silent, under the benevolent gaze of the Nossa Senhora da Glória Baroque Church, a jewel of Brazilian religious colonial architecture.

-From Praça XV (15 Square), the cultural centre of the imperial palace radiates a glorious past: the residence of the governors of the city's captaincy in the 18th century, it was later home to the country's viceroys, John VI of Portugal, then Brazilian emperors.
+From the Praça XV de novembro (November 15th Square), the residence of the governors of the city's captaincy in the 18th century, it was later home to the country's viceroys, John VI of Portugal, then Brazilian emperors.